Why the breakout director of the Oscar-nominated short "Bao" gave her sweet dumpling a dark twist.

 How does it feel to be able to bring, not only your perspective, but the perspective of so many Asian-Americans or Asian immigrants into the spotlight in a meaningful way?

 DS: It didn’t really hit me until we after we finished the short.
 Because when you’re making it, the weight of what it represents doesn’t quite hit you—you’re just focused on making it funny and touching and entertaining.
-But when we started showing it more outside of the studio to different audiences and people were coming us up to us afterwards and crying, saying how they were so moved by how they finally felt seen by a big studio.
+But when we started showing it more outside of the studio, to different audiences, people came up to us afterwards crying and saying how they were so moved by how they finally felt seen by a big studio.
 It made me realize why this is really important, what we’re doing.

 MJ: Tell me about your journey to becoming the first woman to direct a Pixar short.
 You’ve been here almost eight years and you started off as an intern.